Jim Manzi , my favorite writer on randomized controlled trials, e-mails to dissent from my assessment of the Massachusetts study:

 In the end, and as a practical matter, I agree that there should be some slight increase in a rational estimate of the likelihood of ACA improving health as a result of this study.
 But I would quantify it as what a mathematician terms "epsilon": representing a positive quantity that is always smaller than any real, positive number to which it is compared.

 This is quite fair, and I think that many people read my post as expressing a more radical change in my thinking than I meant.
 Ultimately, I do prefer RCTs to observational studies, for the same reasons that we use RCTs, and not observational studies, to test new health-care treatments.
-The Massachusetts results should make you revise your estimates; they should not make you throw out everything else you know.
+The Massachusetts results should make you revise your estimates; it should not make you throw out everything else you know.

 Tyler Cowen also weighs in: